 This segment of this discussion will help all photographers who ever wanted to have a single lens to do everything that they needed to do.

-Even though there are some lenses which you probably never need to take off, being a firm believer in the concept of multiple lenses, I find it very hard to imagine a situation where I would be stuck with a single lens at all times.
+Even though there are some lenses that you probably never need to take off, being a firm believer in the concept of multiple lenses, I find it very hard to imagine a situation where I would be stuck with a single lens at all times.
 At the least, I carry two lenses with me at all times.
-A general purpose lens that I carry in my camera bag and a special purpose lens depending on the shoot that I am going for.
+A general-purpose lens that I carry in my camera bag and a special purpose lens depending on the shoot that I am going for.

-Here are a few lenses that qualify as a general purpose one which you could leave on your camera:
+Here are a few lenses that qualify as a general-purpose one that you could leave on your camera: